krgamestudios/krgamestudios.github.io/_posts/2025-11-04-the-mana-of-a-man.md

 Finally, I love the community - there's never more than a couple dozen accounts online at once, but it's immensely fun fighting swarms of monsters that the GMs periodically summon alongside the established players.
 I also can't undersell how much content is in this game - I'm still finding new areas as I level my first character, and I'm seriously curious as to what can still be hidden in the corners of the world.

 Anyway, I felt I should post some kind of update to my site, just to say that I haven't forgotten it entirely - I've simpy found something awesome, and I want to see where this goes.

+---

+[^1]: This post originally said The Mana World was an attempt to replicate the gameplay of [Ragnarok Online](https://en.wikipedia.org/wiki/Ragnarok_Online), but bjørn gave this correction.
+My misunderstanding comes from the server software originating as an early fork of eAthena, which was an emulator for Ragnarok Online private servers.

 *When I'm not hunting fluffies to make furry boots, I can usually be found on [Bluesky](https://bsky.app/profile/krgamestudios.bsky.social) or [Discord](https://discord.gg/5KwPFdTBZp).
 If you'd like to show your support, I also have a [Patreon](https://www.patreon.com/c/krgamestudios), and I'd love a Coffee via [Ko-fi](https://ko-fi.com/krgamestudios).*